wvhulle/wvhulle.github.io/content/blog/2025-03-20-create_streams.md

 description = "Simple ways to generate streams or asynchronous iterators." weight = 2
 [taxonomies]
-tags = [ "stream", "async iterator", "generator", "functional", "Rust", "declarative", "operators"]
+tags = [ "stream", "iterator", "generator", "functional", "Rust", "declarative", "operator"]
 +++

 ## Introduction

 Something you may wonder about is _whether there is a simple way to create streams?_ You might come from a programming language that supports the `yield` keyword.
 Yielding values is a process used by **generator functions** to return intermediate values.
-A generator function, in fact, allow programmes to create an iterator in an imperative way.
+A generator function, in fact, allows programmers to create an iterator in an imperative way.